markuptitan/markuptitan/README.md

-# Hi there, I'm Samson Siyabonga Lukhele 👋
+# Hi there, I'm Sason Siyabonga Lukhele 👋

 ## 🚀 About Me

 Hey!
 I'm **Samson Siyabonga Lukhele**, an aspiring **web developer** with a passion for creating sleek, user-friendly, and efficient web applications.
 I thrive on turning ideas into functional and visually captivating products.
 Whether it's coding up a storm or diving into new tech trends, I'm always looking for ways to grow and push the boundaries of what’s possible.

 One of my favorite projects is a **real-time weather app**—a perfect blend of my JavaScript expertise and the thrill of solving real-world problems with technology.
 Want to check it out?
 Head over to my portfolio, and let’s connect!
 Together, we can create something awesome. 🌟

 ### 🔭 What I'm currently working on:

 - 🛠 Crafting dynamic web applications using **JavaScript** and **Node.js**
 - 🎯 Building up my skillset with a strong focus on modern web development tools and best practices